RedRobotics/HeadBoard/README.md

 ## Installation:

+Download the pre-configured SD card Image from [here](https://drive.google.com/open?id=11kTYN7HNTGfD2B19bT71drHcyxmFixkm).

+User: pi
+Hostname: redrobotics
+Password: redboard

+Edit the **'wpa_supplicant.conf'** file and enter your WIFI details.
+Guide and screenshots coming soon!
+You are now good to go.

+If you like, you can install everything from scratch.
+It takes a very long time...

 It's best to start with a fresh install of Raspian Lite.
-Download it from the [Raspberry Pi](https://www.raspberrypi.org/downloads/) website.
+Download it from the [Raspberry Pi website](https://www.raspberrypi.org/downloads/).

-Pre-configured SD card image coming soon.

 Set up your Pi and connect it to your Wifi network.

 Once your Pi is up and running, make sure everything is up to date by copying and pasting the following in the terminal, then hit the **'ENTER'** key: